stuartbfox/argus/README.md

 4) Predictor says you will run out of stuff in 3 days A show stopper unless averted.
-Could, in theory be passed to Reator to create 100 new cassandra nodes in 2 days time
+Could, in theory be passed to Reactor to create 100 new cassandra nodes in 2 days time

 # Components
 ## Agent